 So what’s next?

 If you’d like to see an example of what can be accomplished when launching an online magazine from scratch, check out Food Gardening Network, which we just launched in January 2021.
 Also take a look at what the experienced publishers at Prime Publishing did with their launch of two online magazines – I Like Crochet and I Like Knitting.
 Their strategy includes all of the above, as they very diligently went through the planning, prototyping, marketing and pricing steps before they launched their online magazines.

-If you need help launching an online magazine and are already generating $1m in annual revenue, we’d love to talk.
+If you want to know how to start an online magazine and launch it, and are already generating $1m in annual revenue, we’d love to talk.

 This article was originally published in 2015 and has been updated.